 One of the most notable examples of a ramp-up is automotive and energy company Tesla’s production of its all-electric Model 3 sedan.
 The Model 3 is probably the most anticipated among the company’s vehicle lineup, because of its affordability.
 Following the announcement of the model, the company faced an enormous demand from customers.

 In order to meet the high demand, Tesla went through an extensive ramp-up from sluggish production levels that could not meet initial targets to the massive production of more than 4,000 vehicles per week.

-The automaker managed to achieve its targets by reinventing the company’s production operations and rapid expansion.
+The automaker managed to achieve its targets by redesigning the company’s production operations.
 It turned to widespread automation to increase efficiency and built new manufacturing facilities to achieve its desired production rates.

 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep learning and advancing your career, the additional CFI resources below will be useful: